-With summer just around the corner, many kids will want to make use of their spare time by playing at the local parks.
-But it can be hard to know which park’s playgrounds are the best ones to take your kids to.
+It can be hard to know which parks have the best playgrounds to take your kids to.
 Some look clean online, but aren’t in person.
 And others may not have restrooms available.

-So, if you’re looking for the best Plano playgrounds to take your kids, then look no further.
-Here are the five best Plano playgrounds.
+So, if you’re looking for the best playgrounds in Plano to take your kids, then look no further.
+Here are the five best playgrounds in Plano.
+(The top 3 are our favorites – Liberty Playground at Windhaven Meadows, Liberty Park which has a tank and Jack Carter Park with its all-abilities playground.)

 Windhaven Meadows Park